 Changes affect search engine rankings and lead generation

 If your website isn’t secure, it’s not just affecting your rankings is search engines anymore.
 It’s likely going to play a role in users entering data (or not) on your site.

 The reasons for properly securing your website are piling up and can’t be ignored much longer.

 Alicia Hale, emagine’s VP of Digital Marketing says, “Now is the time to make sure your site is HTTPS.
 People will be less apt to visit your website if they see that “not secure” message and it’s going to hurt traffic volume.”

 If you’re ready for the October update, kudos to you!
-If not, let us know if you need help setting up an SSL certificate by reaching out to a Web Specialist.
+If not, let us know if you need help setting up an SSL certificate by filling out this form to get in touch.